ConsultingMD/DependencyKit/README.md

     * Runtime dependency integration (i.e. The ability to instantiate a Component at runtime with a value known only at runtime.
 Auth tokens are a good usage example.)
     * Intermodule API testing.
 (What needs to be public?
 What needs to be imported?
 Should code generation be in module or centralized to DependencyKit?)
     * Thread safety.
 (No attempt has been made to develop a threading story.
 Ideally off-main instantiation should be safe for a subset of well defined cases.)
     * API considerations & niceties.
-(Is the current [Types](https://github.com/adam-zethraeus/DependencyKit/blob/mainline/DemoApplication/Types.swift) configuration necessary?
-Is it desirable?
+(Is the current single use [Types](https://github.com/adam-zethraeus/DependencyKit/blob/mainline/DemoApplication/Types.swift) config desirable or should passthroughs be generated for larger sets of grouped fields?
 Should property wrappers, or even codegen, be used minimize passthrough code?)
 2. **Fundamentals investigation**
-    * Generic/Protocol usage improvements. (e.g. Is it possible to remove the `DependencyBase.NEW_TO_GENERATE` conformance requirement for new Dependencies?)
+    * Generic/Protocol usage improvements.
     * Codegen minimization / simplification. (i.e. What compromises or improvements could be made to decrease the code generation burden?)
     * Performance Profiling.
 (How does compile time and usage compare to other frameworks?
 Across what project sizes?)
 Input as issues or PRs is more than welcome.

 ## Demo usage